-Additional contributors to and reviewers of this guide include: Nadejda Bespalova, MD, Aubrey Demajh, MD, Alicia Kerlee, MSW, Laura Laplante, MD, Zoe Renner, MD, Elizabeth Richards, MD, Megan Riddle, MD, and Cummings Rork, MD.
+Additional contributors to and reviewers of this guide include: Nadejda Bespalova, MD, Aubrey Demajh, MD, Jessie Goodman, MD, Alicia Kerlee, MSW, Laura Laplante, MD, Zoe Renner, MD, Elizabeth Richards, MD, Megan Riddle, MD, and Cummings Rork, MD.

 We hope that this guide is helpful and welcome any feedback.
-Please also feel free to call us at PAL for Moms (1-877-PAL4MOM/ 1-877-725-4666) with any questions that you have about individual patients/clinical situations, general issues, or resources and referrals.
+Please also feel free to call our Perinatal Psychiatry Consultation Line at 1-877-PAL4MOM/ 1-877-725-4666 with any questions that you have about individual patients, clinical situations, general issues, or resources and referrals.